gregsaun/prusa_i3_bear_upgrade/README.md

 ## Introduction

 The Bear Upgrade improves stiffness and reliability of the original [Prusa i3 MK2(S), MK2.5(S) and MK3(S)](https://www.prusa3d.com/).
-It allows faster prints, increases precision, makes maintenance easier and opens the door to more customizations.
+It allows faster prints, increases precision, makes maintenance easier and opens the door to more customisations.
 Plus it looks unique with our coloured frames!

 ![Bear Upgrade 2.1 MK3S](doc/rendering/mk3_home_right_882px.jpg)